primenetwerx/PrimeNetwerxLinux/README.md

 ### PrimeNetwerx Linux

 **Lightweight, Fast & functional, Immutable Linux System.**

 Based on Porteus v5.01.
 As few changes as possible to the base system.
-Changes are done through modules.
+Changes are done through scripts & modules.

 **Included:**
 - PaleMoon Web Browser (Chosen for small size)